telerik/fiddler-everywhere-docs/security.md

 # Fiddler Everywhere Security

 The Fiddler Everywhere application acts as a MITM proxy that uses a unique certificate per machine.
-It will capture incoming and ongoing internet activities for all applications using the system HTTP/HTTPS proxies.
+It will capture all applications' incoming and ongoing internet activities using system HTTP/HTTPS proxies.
 This article highlights the primary security concerns and provides technical information about how Fiddler Everywhere acts as a MITM and what you should consider when handling the Fiddler root trust certificate and captured data.

 ## How Does Fiddler Everywhere Work